-Each Insurer, on behalf of itself and its Separate Account, proposes to exercise its contractual right to substitute shares of one Portfolio for that of another Portfolio by replacing the Advisor or Administrative Class shares of the PIMCO Total Return Portfolio, a series of the PIMCO Variable Insurance Trust (the "Replaced Portfolio"), that are held in Subaccounts of its Separate Account with Class I Shares of the BlackRock Total Return V.I.
-Fund, a series of BlackRock Variable Series Funds, Inc., (the "Replacement Portfolio") (hereinafter, the "Proposed Substitution").
-The Proposed Substitution and the selection of the Replacement Portfolio were not motivated by any financial consideration paid or to be paid to the Insurers or their affiliates by the Replacement Portfolio, its adviser or underwriter, or their affiliates.
+Each Insurer, on behalf of itself and its Separate Account, proposes to exercise its contractual right to substitute shares of one Portfolio for that of another Portfolio by replacing the Advisor Class or Administrative Class shares of the PIMCO Total Return Portfolio, a series of the PIMCO Variable Insurance Trust (the "Replaced Portfolio"), that are held in Subaccounts of its Separate Account with Class I Shares of the BlackRock Total Return V.I.
+Fund, a series of BlackRock Variable Series Funds, Inc. (the "Replacement Portfolio").
+The Replaced Portfolio's shares will be redeemed for cash, and the cash from the redemption will be used to purchase shares of the Replacement Portfolio.
+The Insurers or their affiliates will pay all expenses and transaction costs of the proposed Substitution, including legal and accounting expenses, any applicable brokerage expenses and other fees and expenses.
+No fees or charges will be assessed to the Contract Owners to effect the proposed Substitution.

+The proposed Substitution is part of a continued and overall review by the Insurers of the available Investment Options.
+The proposed Substitution and the selection of the Replacement Portfolio were not motivated by any financial consideration paid or to be paid to the Insurers or their affiliates by the Replacement Portfolio, its adviser or underwriter, or their affiliates.
+The primary purposes of the proposed Substitution are as follows: